 I’ve always thought that the tactile sense is important to appreciating history.
 When I go to museums, I like to ignore those “do not touch” signs and touch the exhibits.
 Feeling the texture and getting an idea of the mass and bulk of an object helps to transport me back in time, making it easier to understand how people of the time used the object and thought about the object.

-As a former occasional crossdresser (an interesting and enjoyable pastime that I gave up as I grew older), I knew I would have to slip on that flapper dress and feel it against my skin.
+As a transgender woman, I knew I would have to slip on that flapper dress and feel it against my skin.
 When I did, I immediately understood the flapper mindset.
 The dress makes you feel free, feminine, and sexy.
 When you move your body as if you’re dancing, the skirt flows from side to side and up and down in a rather wild kind of way.
 You would want to go out and party in this dress.
 The other main thing that I noticed was the weight of the dress.
 With all those beads, it is quite heavy!
 But it is still extremely comfortable.

 As I wore the dress, I wondered about the women who wore it in the 1920s.
 Who were they?
 What did they do in this dress?
 Where did they go in this dress?
 I could only imagine.
 The dress takes your mind and spirit back, like a wearable time machine.